-5 Inserted by the Sea Customs (Amendment) Act, 1959.[Act No.XIX of 1959].
+5 Inserted by the Sea Customs (Amendment) Act, 1959.
+[Act No. XIX of 1959].

-When an officer of Customs who has adjudged a penalty or increased rate of duty against any person under this Act is unable to realize the unpaid amount thereof from such goods, such officer may notify in writing, to any Magistrate within the local limits of whose jurisdiction such person or any goods belonging to him may be, the name and residence of the said person and the amount of penalty or increased rate of duty unrecovered: and such Magistrate shall thereupon proceed to enforce payment of the said amount in like manner as if such penalty or increased rate had been a fine inflicted by himself.
+When an officer of Customs who has adjudged a [imposed duties and taxes, fine or penalty or a fine upon any goods]1 against any person under this Act is unable to realize the unpaid amount thereof from such goods, such officer may notify in writing, to any [Judge]1 within the local limits of whose jurisdiction such person or any goods belonging to him may be, the name and residence of the said person and the amount of [imposed duties and taxes, fine or penalty or a fine upon any goods]1 unrecovered: and such [Judge]1 shall thereupon proceed to enforce payment of the said amount in like manner as if such [imposed duties and taxes, fine or penalty or a fine upon any goods]1 had been a fine inflicted by himself.